Things to do in York, Lancaster and Chester counties

 4-H

 ▪ Summer Science Retreat at Clemson University is accepting registration until June 1.
 Students in grades 9-12 will spend four days on campus exploring college and career options in science, agriculture and other areas.
 Cost is $200.
 Register at scionthemove.org/4hsummersci.
-Details: Robin Currence, Chester County 4-H, 803-209-0538 or rcrrnc@clemson.edu.
+Details: 803-209-0538 or rcrrnc@clemson.edu.

 Scholarships